Lindblad Expeditions (LIND)

 AI Analysis | Feedback

-Lindblad Expeditions (LIND) primarily sells its expedition travel experiences directly to individuals rather than to other companies.
-Therefore, its customers can be categorized as follows:
+Lindblad Expeditions (LIND) primarily sells its travel experiences and tours directly to individuals, rather than to other companies.
+The company caters to a diverse range of travelers seeking unique, high-quality, and often immersive experiences.
+Its major customers can be categorized as:

 AI Analysis | Feedback